stevegt/grokker/README.md

 $ grok q "Describe grokker's subcommands."

-Grokker has five subcommands: `add`, `refresh`, `ls`, `q`, and `qi`.
-Here's a brief description of each subcommand:
+Grokker has several subcommands, including:

+1. `init`: Initializes a new .grok file in the current directory.
-1. `add`: This subcommand is used to add one or more documents to the database.
+2. `add`: Adds one or more documents to the database.

-2. `refresh`: This subcommand is used to refresh the embeddings for all documents in the database.
+3. `refresh`: Refreshes the embeddings for all documents.

-3. `ls`: This subcommand is used to list all the documents in the .grok file.
+4. `ls`: Lists all the documents in the .grok file.

-4. `q`: This subcommand is used to ask a question and get an answer.
+5. `q`: Asks a question and returns an answer.
+You can include the `-g` flag to also search the OpenAI global knowledge base.
-   You can pass your question as a command line argument.

-5. `qi`: This subcommand is used to ask a question via standard input.
+6. `qi`: Reads a question from standard input and returns an answer.

-   You can type your question directly into the console.
+The `init` subcommand is only used once to create the grok file, while the rest are used to manage and interact with the documents in the grok file.

 $ grok q "What is the `qi` subcommand for?"